proxmox/ceph/ceph/doc/glossary.rst

                 applications, Ceph Users, and :term:`Ceph Client`\s.
 Ceph Storage Clusters receive data from :term:`Ceph Client`\s.

-	cephx
+	CephX
                 The Ceph authentication protocol.
-Cephx operates like Kerberos, but it has no single point of failure.
+CephX authenticates users and daemons.
+CephX operates like Kerberos, but it has no single point of failure.
+See the :ref:`High-availability
+                Authentication section<arch_high_availability_authentication>`
+                of the Architecture document and the :ref:`CephX Configuration Reference<rados-cephx-config-ref>`.

 	Client
                 A client is any program external to Ceph that uses a Ceph